KiranMantha/angular2-typescript-gulp/README.md

 ##Introduction
 A sample angularjs2 application using typescript and gulp.
-This provides the implementation of 2-way bindings, handling click events, creating services, writing observables, creation of components dynamically and destroying them.
+This provides the implementation of modules, 2-way bindings, handling click events, creating services, writing observables, creation of components dynamically and destroying them.
 If found difficulty, please feel free to post and raise issues with proper description and if possible provide a plunker.

 ###Setup